Firefly Family Guide

 Tapping "All medications & insurance" opens the child's full Health Profile — everything from insurance policy numbers to diagnoses to pharmacy contacts.
 This is useful when the ER needs to verify insurance, look up a prescription, or call the child's specialist.

 Where does this information come from?
 The Emergency Card pulls directly from the child's Health Profile (see that section below).
-Anything marked as a rescue medication, emergency allergy, or emergency specialist there automatically appears on this card.
+Anything marked as a rescue medication, emergency allergy, or emergency specialist there automatically appears on this card — and in the shared PDF or copied text.
 The parent enters it once, and the Emergency Card stays current.

 Quick-log input on home screen